 We are passionate about breaking down barriers and removing stigmas, and we take a holistic approach to our care, which means that we listen to our clients, understand their situations and help without judgement.

 Casey House is much more than a place for clients to get better.
 We’re a place where clients receive compassion.
 Where they can feel empowered.
 Where they can feel respected.
 Where they can feel included.

 In 2017, Casey House built compassion a new home with a 58,000 square foot purpose-built facility designed to deliver an enhanced model of care that always puts our clients first.
 A place where clients can receive holistic care in a non-judgmental, stigma-free setting, Casey House provides programs and services to help people as well as their health care issues.
 Situated on Jarvis Street in downtown Toronto, Casey House’s new home ensures those who live with HIV/AIDS are not forgotten or overlooked.

 As a relatively new disease, HIV/AIDS continues to change in the way it affects individuals as well as the groups of people affected.
 We have witnessed a dramatic evolution in the face of HIV/AIDS in the past two decades.
-Our community has seen an increase in infection rates in women, youth, First Nations, people from countries where HIV is endemic, and people who are homeless, hard-to-house, or underhoused.
+Our community has seen an increase in infection rates in women, youth, Indigenous people, people from countries where HIV is endemic, and people who are homeless, hard-to-house, or underhoused.
 We’ve also seen our aging clients confronted with complex and concurrent health issues as people live longer with the disease.

 To meet the needs of our clients, we don’t keep our focus internal, but proudly collaborate and affiliate with organizations and agencies in our community to provide the very best in HIV/AIDS care.
 We listen to our clients, understand their situations and help without judgement, wherever services are needed, whether in our clients’ homes, at clinics, or aboard the mobile health bus.